-- bell peppers, any color, though red and yellow will be sweeter
+- bell peppers any color, but red, orange or yellow will be sweeter

-- vinegar, any kind, I prefer milder like rice wine (optional)
+- vinegar any kind, I prefer a mild rice wine vinegar

-Slice them open and remove the seeds, place on a cookie sheet or broiler pan SKIN SIDE UP and stick them in the broiler about 4-6 inches from the heat.
+Slice the peppers open and remove the seeds, place on a cookie sheet or broiler pan SKIN SIDE UP and stick them in the broiler about 4-6 inches from the heat.

-Remove the skins slice into strips.
-If you are going to use them right away you are done.
-If you want to store them in the fridge put the peppers in a jar with the juices and cover with vinegar (I like a nice mild vinegar like Rice Wine).
+- If you are going to use them right away you are done.
+If you want to store them in the fridge put the peppers in a jar with the juices and cover with vinegar.

 Put them in salads, on sandwiches or make Pimento Cheese.